Vilémov (Havlíčkův Brod District): Geography

 Vilémov is located about 23 km north of Havlíčkův Brod and 45 km north of Jihlava.
 It lies in the Upper Sázava Hills.
-It is situated on the small river Hostačovka.
+The highest point is a hill at 464 m above sea level.
+The market town is situated on the Hostačovka stream.
 The Doubravka brook, a tributary of the Hostačovka, forms the eastern municipal border.

 History

-Vilémov was founded by Benedictines in 1119 and consisted of a monastery complex and a fortified settlement.
-In 1278 the monastery was burned down by the troops of King Rudolf I of Germany and in 1421 the monastery was conquered by the Hussites.
+Vilémov was founded by the Benedictines in 1119 and consisted of a monastery complex and a fortified settlement.
+The monastery was burned down by the troops of King Rudolf I of Germany in 1278, and conquered by the Hussites in 1421.
 The monks then fled to Uherčice and the convent was never restored here.

-In 1469, armies of Matthias Corvinus and George of Poděbrady clashed near Vilémov during the Bohemian–Hungarian War (1468–1478).
+In 1469, armies of Matthias Corvinus and George of Poděbrady clashed near Vilémov in the Battle of Vilémov during the Bohemian–Hungarian War.

 In 1578, a fortress was built on the foundations of the monastery buildings.
 A hundred years later, it was rebuilt into a Renaissance castle.
 In 1684, Vilémov was bought by Count Caretto de Millessimo.
 He and his family had rebuilt the castle in the Baroque style.
 They owned the castle until 1852.
 From 1852 until the confiscation during the World War II, it was owned by the Rajský of Dubnice family.

 In 1747, Maria Theresa promoted Vilémov to a market town.
 In 2006, Vilémov has restored the market town status.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-Klášter Castle was returned to the Rajský of Dubnice family in 1991 and i s in private ownership since then.
+Klášter Castle was returned to the Rajský of Dubnice family in 1991 and is in private ownership since then.
 The dilapidated building has been renovated by the family and now serves as a hotel and restaurant.

-The Baroque Church of Saint Wenceslaus dates from 1726.
+The Church of Saint Wenceslaus dates was built in the Baroque style in 1726.
 Its predecessor was a Gothic church consecrated to the Virgin Mary, which served as a parish church of the monastery.